lemniscat-devops/lemniscat.plugin.azurecli/README.md

 # lemniscat.plugin.azurecli
-An Azure cli plugin for lemniscat
+A plugin to operate Azure services through Azure cli into a lemniscat workflow